petershin/liferay-learn/docs/courses/latest/en/application-development/modeling-data-structures/defining-attributes/adding-a-custom-layout-and-view-to-distributor-application.md

    unzip liferay-t7z2.zip
    ```

-   This ZIP file includes shell scripts that use the `object-admin` REST APIs to add a layout and view to the Distributor Application object.
+   This .zip file includes shell scripts that use the `object-admin` REST APIs to add a layout and view to the Distributor Application object.

 1. Navigate to `liferay-t7z2/curl`.